 With growing feelings of fear, loneliness, helplessness, and heartbreak, Meghan was overwhelmed and stuck as she watched her son slip farther away from their family and deeper into illness.
 The caring doctors who did acknowledge her son’s complaints were unable to help, because, as she learned, they simply aren’t trained in how to reverse chronic disease.
 A few doctors were even dismissive and insulting, telling Meghan to stop labeling her son as sick as his “labs were normal.”
 Yet her son continued to fall deeper into illness.

 It was like drowning.
 With no help from the conventional system she was familiar with, Meghan decided to begin research on her own.
 Through hours and hours of scouring the internet for answers, running on 2-3 hours of sleep, she was able to start to fit the puzzle pieces together of what might be happening to her son.
-Eventually, through persistence, she found that her son was struggling with neuro-immune issues in the world of PANS/PANDAS, Lyme, and Bartonella.
+Eventually, through persistence, she found that her son was struggling with neuro-immune issues that included PANS/PANDAS, Lyme, and Bartonella.

 Having finally gotten on the right track, Meghan was able to get her son to the doctors who could actually begin working towards his healing.
 Yet through all of the research, the nights of sleeplessness, keeping track of all the labs and complex protocols, she began disconnecting from friends and family.
 Her health began to suffer, as is so common in mothers whose children are struggling with chronic disease.
 Past autoimmune symptoms began to resurface, some arthritis issues flared; she was in a constant state of stress, and this was showing in the decline of her own health.